 Puglia

 Puglia is at the most southeasterly point of the Italian peninsula.
-The cuisine of Puglia represents the importance of olive oil in the culinary heritage of the arid inlands and whitewashed coastline.
+Its cuisine represents the importance of olive oil in the culinary heritage of the arid inlands and whitewashed coastline.
 The remarkable diversity of the cuisine across the region embodies the array of cultures settled in Puglia over the millennia, from the Roman to the Byzantine empires.
 Being connected by the active ports on the Adriatic and Ionian waters resulted in a surprising mixture of cultural influences on the ingredients, recipes, and culinary techniques used around the region.

 Campania